-Opened in November 2016, the St Regis Vommuli has some of the most individual, oddball-in -a-good-way architecture anywhere in the Indian Ocean.
+The St Regis Vommuli has some of the most individual, oddball-in -a-good-way architecture anywhere in the Indian Ocean.
 Think: an over-water spa shaped like a lobster; a whale shark-inspired bar; and villas that look like giant, mutant manta rays.
 Oh, there’s a library, too, shaped like a really big conch shell.
 It’s not all Insta-ready design smarts, though: set on the remote Dhaalu atoll, right on the edge of an underwater cliff, this is one of the Maldives’ least-explored snorkel sites.
-There’s also the famous John Jacob Astor Estate, one the largest private villas in the Maldives, complete with four-poster beds, three private pools and Bentley-made electric buggies.
+There’s also the famous John Jacob Astor Estate, one the largest private villas in the Maldives, complete with four-poster beds and Bentley-made electric buggies.
 The name of its Singapore designers pretty much nails it: WOW.

 Best… restaurant for dining in the treetops

 To display such cuckoo ambition as Wagyu tenderloin served up a tree takes some beating.
 But that’s the USP at Nest, a bamboo-trimmed Asian restaurant part-suspended six metres off the ground and linked by jungle treetop walkways at Niyama Private Islands.
 “We use freshly caught raw ingredients and flown-in harvests as well as seasonal island garden produce,” says chef de cuisine Agam Saipul.
 “Our must eats?
 Try the Indonesian soup, Hokkaido scallops or Maldivian coral lobster.”
 Lobster in a treehouse: who knew?

 Best… way to find a deep state of zen